 Designed by a Japanese architect, Dan Norihiko, the futuristic building is designed with wood-pattern exteriors where part of the building resembles wings stretching and embracing the world.
 Even though the concrete structure might seem a bit stark for the serene surroundings, the low profile of the building blends seamlessly into the surrounding area.

-On the ground level, there is a multi-media showroom, exhibition hall, and a cafe.
+There is a multi-media showroom, exhibition hall, and cafe on the ground level.
 Besides serving as a tourism spot, the futuristic building also houses administrative offices.

 Make sure you walk up to the rooftop and catch a glimpse of the lake.

 4 & 5.
 Visit Wenwu Temple and Year of Steps

-Continue on your journey by cycling back on the same bikeway, passing Shuishe Pier and continuing onto Wenwu Temple (文武廟).
+Continue your journey by cycling back on the same bikeway, passing Shuishe Pier and continuing onto Wenwu Temple (文武廟).

 Wander around the large temple as the temple complex has a courtyard, two gardens and three different halls.
 And don’t forget to admire the view of Sun Moon Lake from Wenwu Temple.
 It is quite a scene!

 Before you leave Wenwu Temple, descend the steep staircases of the Year of Steps (年梯步道) at the entrance of the temple.
 Also known as Stairway to Heaven, the 366 steps have dates carved on each stone step and wind chimes lining both sides of the stairs.
 You can buy a wind chime, put your name and wish on it and place it next to your birth “stone.”

 5. Hike up Maolan Mountain